Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### Optimising selection and management of diversity in plant breeding

 **Summary**:
-This project aims to quantify and manage genetic variation in plant breeding programs, ensuring long-term competitiveness by measuring and distributing genetic diversity across different stages and years.
+This project quantifies and manages additive genetic variance across the breeding pipeline, ensuring that short-term gains do not erode the diversity needed for long-term competitiveness.

 **Publications**: